 You’d have to have been living under a rock to not have heard the hype surrounding CBD oil in the UK.
-It is making headlines in the news from cases of young epilepsy parents such as Billy Caldwell in addition to being legalized in some forms across the UK as part of a growing drive for cannabis-based medicine.
+It is making headlines in the news all over the world for its supposed health benefits which has sparked huge debate over CBD being legalized in some forms across the UK and the world.

 But what is CBD oil?
 We aim to separate the truth from the fiction surrounding this supplement that has recently being talked about as ‘a wonder medicine’.

 CBD stands for cannabidiol.
 It is one of 100’s of naturally occurring compounds found within the cannabis plant called cannabinoids.
 These cannabinoids interact with humans in multiple ways and each individual cannabinoid has its own unique set of properties.

 CBD was first discovered in 1940 by American Scientist Dr Roger Adams.
 Dr Adams and his team managed to isolate the compound during studies at the University of Illinois.
 It wasn’t until several years later that research into CBD was fully conducted, and this was because it was initially believed to have no effect on the human body.
 Almost all the research effort from 1940 to 1970 was purely concentrated on CBD’s sister compound – tetrahydrocannabinol or THC – the main psychoactive constituent of cannabis that elicits the ‘high’ or ‘stoned’ effects that are commonly associated with cannabis use.

 CBD oil has built up a significant cult following in recent years in the UK and is becoming increasingly popular with many groups.
 CBD is not water-soluble and has to be dissolved in an oil or an alcohol to be used.